sberridge/bezql/README.md

 ## Remove Database Connection

-Use removeConfig to remove a connection.
+Use removeConfig to remove a connection and close any open connection pools.

 ```typescript
 bezql.removeConfig("test")